 This negligence on the part of gun owners has life and death consequences.
 Every day, eight children in America are shot and killed in “accidents” involving firearms.

 Please take one or more of the following actions today:

 1) Pledge to ask if there are loaded, unsecured guns in the homes that your children visit:

 2) Share the ASK Pledge hyperlink above with family and friends on Facebook, Twitter and other social media platforms.

 3) Use the ASK Facebook profile photo frame to start conversations with your family and friends:

-After taking one or more of the above actions, please fill out the three fields above and click the orange button to report taking action!
+After taking one or more of the above actions, please fill out the three fields below and click the orange button to report taking action!